Nicooooooo123/Options-modelling/README.md

 Welcome to **VegaDelta Options Modelling**, the turbocharged toolkit that transforms the black‑box world of options Greeks and volatility surfaces into your very own playground.
 Whether you’re a seasoned quant, a risk manager, or a volatility novice, **VegaDelta** delivers speed, precision, and panache in one electrifying package.

+I created VegaDelta because there are no free web applications where you can observe the volatility surface for options.
+That simple project bloomed into a full website which anybody can visit and use (without logging in) at vegadelta.com
+I truly enjoyed creating this website and I hope you will enjoy using it as much as i did creating it!
+Thank you so much!
 ---

 ## ⚙️ Key Features